bitnami/charts/bitnami/rabbitmq/README.md

 ### Configure memory high watermark

-It is possible to configure a memory high watermark on &reg;abbitMQ to define [memory thresholds](https://www.rabbitmq.com/memory.html#threshold) using the `memoryHighWatermark.*` parameters.
+It is possible to configure a memory high watermark on RabbitMQ to define [memory thresholds](https://www.rabbitmq.com/memory.html#threshold) using the `memoryHighWatermark.*` parameters.
 To do so, you have two alternatives:

-* Set an absolute limit of RAM to be used on each &reg;abbitMQ node, as shown in the configuration example below:
+* Set an absolute limit of RAM to be used on each RabbitMQ node, as shown in the configuration example below:

 ```
 memoryHighWatermark.enabled="true"